 In-fact, it is not the collaboration between these two teams which help deliver better software, but the oneness between ‘Dev’ & ‘Ops’ teams which results in improved software, delivered at a greater velocity.
 And let’s not forget the role played by DevOps tools for achieving automation.
 They rather sit at the foundation and help support the entire DevOps structure.

 The feeling of ‘oneness’, is caused by the bridging of skill-sets & practices between Developers and Operation Engineers, and the implementation of automation (DevOps) tools.
 Leading organizations across the world have adopted DevOps methodologies to overhaul their performance, security and team dynamics.
-With more and more companies jumping on to the DevOps bandwagon, it has emerged as a hot skill to master in 2016.
+With more and more companies jumping on to the DevOps bandwagon, DevOps Certification has emerged as a hot skill to master in 2018.

 In this blog, let us find out what is DevOps and why is it such a big deal!
 We will do this by first tracing the evolution of software development methodologies leading to DevOps, then exploring what is DevOps and its life cycle, and finish up by evaluating how top companies such as Facebook are using DevOps to their benefit.